Brand Growth & SEO

 Coordinate Retargeting with Email Marketing for a Multi-Touch Approach

-A day later, they get an email reminding them of just the product they were interested in; a day later, a retargeting ad on their social feed.
+A day later, they get an email reminding them of just the product they were interested in; a day later, a retargeting ad appears on their social feed.

 This isn't about repetition; it's about reinforcement.